Acme: A Research Framework for Distributed Reinforcement Learning: Introduction

+One characteristic that has contributed to the increasing complexity in RL research has been an integrationist approach to agent design in which modern agents often involve a combination of an ever-increasing number of smaller algorithmic components.
+This has led to a state in which state-of-the-art agents incorporate numerous independent components.
+Examples include modifications to the reward signals to include intrinsic rewards \citep{bellemare2016unifying,badia2020never} or auxiliary tasks \citep{jaderberg2017auxillary,jaques2019social}, as well as specialized neural network architectures \citep{wang2015dueling}, and model ensembles \citep{osband2018rpf}.
+Core techniques have been rethought including replay \citep{schaul2015prioritized}, the form of value function backups \citep{bellemare2017distributional}, or the use of search within policy improvement \citep{silver2018alphazero}.
+Various forms of variance reduction \citep{wang2016sample, schulman2017proximal, espeholt2018impala}, hierarchical learning \citep{kulkarni2016hierarchical, vezhnevets2017fun}, or meta-learning \citep{alshedivat2017continuous,finn2017model,xu2018meta} have also been proposed.

-Numerous recent advances in machine learning systems have been attributable to increases in scale along two principal dimensions: function approximation capacity (number of trainable parameters) and amount of data (number and quality of training examples).
-In the context of RL, we focus discussion to the latter.
-In contrast to most supervised and unsupervised learning settings, an RL agent must interact with an environment to generate its own training data.
-This motivates interacting with multiple instances of an environment (simulated or otherwise) in parallel to generate more experience to learn from.
-This has led to the widespread use of increasingly large-scale distributed systems in RL agent training \citep{mnih2016a3c, horgan2018apex, espeholt2018impala, kapturowski2019r2d2}.
-This approach introduces numerous engineering and algorithmic challenges, and relies on significant amounts of infrastructure which can impede the reproducibility of research.
+The performance of modern reinforcement learning algorithms, like much of machine learning, has also benefited greatly from increases in scale.
+This question of scale can be considered along two related dimensions: the capacity of the function approximator and the amount of training data presented to the algorithm.
+The first is an active area of research due to the increased importance of model parallelism and the latter is of particular importance in the context of RL as the agent typically has to produce its own data by interacting with the environment.
+This motivates distributing data gathering across multiple parallel instances of an environment in order to generate data as fast as possible.
+This has led to the widespread use of increasingly large-scale distributed systems in RL agent training \citep{mnih2016a3c, horgan2018apex, espeholt2018impala, kapturowski2019r2d2, espeholt2019seed}.
+This approach introduces engineering and algorithmic challenges, and relies on significant amounts of infrastructure which can impede the reproducibility of research.
+This is also the case with the increasing size of models we have seen in recent years.
 It also motivates agent designs that may represent dramatic departures from canonical abstractions laid out in the reinforcement learning literature \citep{sutton2018reinforcement}.
-This often means that ``scaling up'' from a simple, single-process prototype of an algorithm to a full distributed system may require a re-implementation of the agent.
+This means that scaling a simple prototype to a full distributed system may require a complete re-implementation of the agent.